koraa/bsnw_lessons/README.md

 OS and Network Lessons
 ======================

-(BetriebsSysteme & NetzwWerke)
+(BetriebsSysteme & NetzWerke)

 This repository contains my digital material for the OS/Net lessons at School.

-To test some of the commands you might reguire *chentropy* (https://github.com/mappleconfusers/chentropy)
+To test some of the commands you might require *chentropy* (https://github.com/mappleconfusers/chentropy)